Yui-H8/Datacamp/AWS_AWS Cloud Technology and Services Concepts.md

 4. Note; DataCamp has configured the Network settings inline with our policies, so we will utilize the default security group.
 * Update the Firewall (security groups), select existing security group button.
 * The security group should be set to "default"
+5. No changes will be made to the storage for our instance.
+Instead, explore the Advanced details section.
+Skip over the various options until you reach the User data header.

+In this section, we can provide commands or command scripts that will run when the instance is launched.
+Open the bash.txt file from the Resources folder on the Desktop.
+Copy and paste the script into the User data section.